 The AIDS Drug Assistance Program (ADAP) helps ADAP-eligible individuals living with HIV/AIDS have access to life-saving HIV medications.
-Medicare Part D prescription drugs that are also covered by ADAP qualify for prescription cost-sharing assistance from AIDS Drug Assistance Program (ADAP).
+Medicare Part D prescription drugs that are also covered by ADAP qualify for prescription cost-sharing assistance from The Ryan White HIV/AIDS Program (RWHAP) provides access to ADAP..
 Note: To be eligible for the ADAP operating in your State, individuals must meet certain criteria, including proof of State residence and HIV status, low income as defined by the State, and uninsured/under-insured status.